waazdakka/documentation/en/01_Getting_started.md

 * you can read your articles offline thanks to smartphones applications
 * you can easily save a new link thanks to browser addons
 * many templates are available to change your wallabag as you wish
+* and many others great features !

+This user documentation is here to learn to you what you can do with wallabag.

 ## Demonstration
 If you want to try all wallabag features, there is a demonstration website: [http://demo.wallabag.org](http://demo.wallabag.org)